mschmidt87/mschmidt87.github.io/software.md

 ## Computational Neuroscience

-I have been contributing to the neural network simulator NEST since 2012 ([www.nest-simulator.org](www.nest-simulator.org)), see [NEST on github](https://github.com/nest/nest-simulator).
+I have been contributing to the [neural network simulator NEST](https://www.nest-simulator.org) since 2012, see [NEST on github](https://github.com/nest/nest-simulator).

 ## Python software